Mencap Trust Company Ltd is unlike any other professional trust company in the UK

 Our not-for-profit model enables families to provide financial security for loved ones without affecting means-tested benefits entitlements.

-Our low fees make us a realistic option for families who want to gradually build up a trust during their lifetime.
+Our low fees make us a realistic option for families who want to gradually build up a trust A Trust looks after money for a person or a group of people. during their lifetime.
 We also manage trusts settled from gifts in wills.

 We look after 1,000 trusts.
 That’s 1,000 people with the good fortune to have a financial cushion to help them for the rest of their life.